nordeim/RAG_with_DeepSeek_R1/code_re-analysis_gemini_rag_app-v6.md

 **Updating the Research Paper**:

-Based on the code review and web search, I will now update the research paper to reflect these findings and provide more concrete and actionable recommendations.
-I will focus on:
+Based on the code review and web search, you will now update the research paper to reflect these findings and provide more concrete and actionable recommendations.
+You will focus on:

 *   **Strengthening the "Identified Issues" section**:  Specifically highlighting the ineffective caching, stale chunks in incremental indexing, and fixed similarity threshold, and adding the lack of document update/deletion handling and configurable chunking.
 *   **Expanding the "Critical Improvements" section**: Providing more detailed code examples and explanations for the proposed fixes, especially for version-aware chunk replacement, effective caching with TTL, and exploring dynamic thresholding.
 Also, add recommendations for handling document updates/deletions and configurable chunking.